myosa-sensors/blog.myosa-sensors.org/blogs/StabiSense.md

-# StabiSense – A Self-Calibrating IMU-Based Micro-Scale Stabilization System with Real-Time Adaptive Control

 ---
 publishDate: 2026-05-25T00:00:00Z
+title: StabiSense – A Self-Calibrating IMU-Based Micro-Scale Stabilization System with Real-Time Adaptive Control
+image: stabisense/full-setup.jpeg
 ---

 > An embedded AI system that detects tremors, landslides, and seismic shocks in real time — displayed locally on an OLED and remotely through a browser telemetry dashboard.